ArthTechnologies/.github/profile/README.md

 # Privacy Policy

 This is the first version of the Arth privacy policy, published 1:49PM Central Standard Time on October the 20th, 2022.
 Formatting & Grammar Tweaks were made on October 21.
-This version is currently in effect and no future version has been published yet.
+This version is currently in effect and the next version (which is moved to arthmc.xyz/privacy) is out and will go into effect on feb 28th.

 Right to be forgotten: